-Join Abba Shapiro for an in-depth discussion in this video Looking at your visual arc, part of Narrative Scene Editing with Final Cut Pro X v10.1.x.
+Join Abba Shapiro for an in-depth discussion in this video Looking at your visual arc, part of Final Cut Pro X v10.1.x: Narrative Scene Editing.

 - As we wrap up this course, I want to remind you that when you're editing, only a small part of it is actually the technical.
 To really make a good film, it's the creative and the aesthetic.
 It's coming up with the theme from the very beginning and carrying that theme all the way through to the end.
 Now the theme for me was the relationship between Mr. Dalton and Joseph, who by the end of the short film we discover is actually his father.
 Now in the opening sequence you notice the way it's cut there's a lot of distance between the two characters and we looked at this earlier.